 Webinar: The End of Sanctions?
 Join experts Mira Edelman and Craig Ball as they review case law trends, discuss their implications, and debate the end of sanctions.

 In 2005, two consultants, George Socha and Tom Gelbmann created the Electronic Discovery Reference Model.
 The name is clunky, and the model is by no means perfect, but it is the best and most commonly accepted description of the eDiscovery process.
 Not all litigation will follow all of the steps described (and new steps have been added over the years), but it remains a useful guide.

 The EDRM consists of nine stages, which we will describe in more detail throughout this book.
 The process begins with information governance, identification, preservation, and collection.
 The data management functions include processing, review, analysis, production, and presentation.

 Information governance is a more recent addition to the EDRM.
-In recent year, large organizations have begun looking for ways to reduce e-discovery costs before litigation happens, which means managing ESI from its initial creation through its final disposition.
+In recent years, large organizations have begun looking for ways to reduce eDiscovery costs before litigation happens, which means managing ESI from its initial creation through its final disposition.